How Does Japan Celebrate Christmas?

 A Time for Couples and Friends!

-While Christmas is traditionally seen as a family holiday here, in Japan it's a completely different story.
+While Christmas is traditionally seen as a family holiday here, in Japan, it's a completely different story.

-In fact, Japanese people will often spend Christmas with their significant other over their family.
+In fact, Japanese people will often spend Christmas with their significant other rather than their family.
 On Christmas Eve or Christmas Day, couples will often go out for a romantic night out.
 These nights out will typically include a light show or "illumination", which are found in cities across Japan.
 They're quite the spectacle too!

 And it's not just couples - people will often prioritise making time for friends over the Christmas season too.